Northern Arizona University, Doctoral Student, 2013 – present. Curriculum and Instruction, Flagstaff, AZ

-Elementary Education Certificate, Prescott College, Prescott AZ.
-Center for Indian Bilingual Teacher Training: Elementary Education Teaching Certificate Program.
-1998
+Prescott College, Center for Indian Bilingual Teacher Training: Elementary Education Teaching Certificate Program, 1998.
+Prescott, AZ.

-Baccalaureate of Arts Environmental Communications Antioch College, Yellow Springs, OH Concentration: Documentary Film
+Antioch College, Baccalaureate of Arts, Environmental Communications, 1995.
+Yellow Springs, OH.
+Concentration: Documentary Film.

-STAR 3-to-3rd Project Coordinator: Created a multi-media (film, interactive tablets, web and print) curriculum for educator trainings and workshops about the innovative STAR School 3 to-3rd (Age 3 to Grade 3) Project.
-Chapters include: "Adopting and Adapting: Finding the Right Approach", "A Focus on Math: High Quality Materials", "A Focus on Math: Áhi'iltaa - Math in Cultural Context", "A Focus on Math: The Math Relationship", "Multilingual Cognition: Sign Language", "Multilingual Cognition: Navajo Language", "Place-Based Education", and "The Prepared Environment."
-Collaborated in a team to research relevant studies and facilitate workshops and teacher trainings to implement the program at four schools.
-Project made possible by a grant through The Rural School And Community Trust.
+STAR 3-to-3rd Project Coordinator and Multimedia Curriculum Development, 2011 – Present.
+Created a multimedia curriculum for educator trainings and workshops; includes nine instructional films, facilitator and participant guides, an extensive literature review, programmed tablets for each participant, and a webpage for the innovative STAR School 3 to-3rd (Age 3 to Grade 3) Project, made possible through a grant from The Rural Trust.
+I also worked in a team to fully implement the program at STAR School, identify salient research, facilitate workshops and teacher trainings, and support implementation of the program at four indigenous serving schools in the southwest and Hawaii.
+Films / chapters: "Adopting and Adapting: Finding the Right Approach", "A Focus on Math: High Quality Materials", "A Focus on Math: Áhi'iltaa - Math in Cultural Context", "A Focus on Math: The Math Relationship", "Multilingual Cognition: Sign Language", "Multilingual Cognition: Navajo Language", "Place-Based Education", "The Prepared Environment", and Supportive School Climate.

-Tso Inspired Media Arts LLC: Principal member of a family owned company that specializes in creating multimedia content for and with educational facilities.
+Tso Inspired Media Arts LLC, 2009 – Present.
+Principal member of a family owned company that specializes in creating multimedia content for and with educational facilities.
 TIMA provides filmmaking services, teacher trainings, workshops, curriculum development, consultant services, and assistance in all phases of digital film and theatrical productions.

-Film and Media Arts Educator: Work with STAR School students teaching the Place-Based Media Arts curriculum to create Films and Digital Story Telling Projects.
-Beginning with pre-production through production, post-production, and to public presentation and screenings.
+Resident Film and Media Arts Educator at STAR School, 2010 – Present.
+Facilitate students through a Place-Based Media Arts curriculum to create Films and Digital Story Telling Projects that are meaningful to them and their community.
+Pre-production, production, post-production, and public presentation and screenings.

-Curriculum Design, Place-Based Media Arts: Designed and wrote the full curriculum for integrating Media Arts / Media Literacy and Place-Based Education.
+Curriculum Design, Place-Based Media Arts, 2008 – Present.
+Designed and wrote the full curriculum for integrating Media Arts / Media Literacy and Place-Based Education.
 Curriculum is appropriate for working with students from Middle School to Adult Learners.

 Lead Educator Workshops: 2011 - 2012 Worked with a multi-school consortium throughout the Navajo Nation through a one year Federal Safe Schools / Healthy Students Initiative teaching educators how to integrate place-based media arts projects into their curriculums to facilitate digital storytelling, filmmaking, and other media arts projects that specifically develop peer leadership skills, effective communication, creative and critical thinking, teamwork, and enable a deep engagement in the subject matter.

-STAR School.
-2004 – 2005, 2009 – present.
-I am privileged to teach Place-Based Media Arts at the first off-grid, all solar and wind powered charter school in the country.
+STAR School 2004 – present.
+I am privileged to be a long term community member of the first off-grid, all solar and wind powered charter school in the country.
 STAR is located 30 miles East of Flagstaff, AZ and serves the Southwest Edge of the Navajo Nation, pre-K – Jr. High.
 STAR is internationally recognized as a leader in Place-based Education.
-Other duties I have been honored to perform at STAR include Consultant, Jr. High and Elementary Place-based Teacher, Early Childhood, Language Arts, Social Studies, Theatre Arts, Administrator for No Child Left Behind Federal Requirement / Title 1 / Testing Coordinator, and to direct the 2006 Arizona Promising Practices in the Arts Award winning project, Tolchaco. a play written and performed by my students about a local historical event.
+I have served in a multitude of capacities including Early Childhood Program Coordinator, Consultant, Jr. High and Elementary Place-based Teacher in Language Arts, Social Studies, and Theatre Arts, Coordinator for No Child Left Behind Federal Requirement / Title 1 / Testing, and Directed the 2006 Arizona Promising Practices in the Arts Award winning project, Tolchaco, a play written and performed by my students about a local historical event.
 STAR School 145 Leupp Rd.
 Flagstaff, AZ 86004 (602) 412 3533

 Northland Preparatory Academy, 2001 – 2004.
 Flagstaff, AZ.
 Middle School Honors English, Middle and High School Drama.